 The country house Villa Højgaard was built as a summer residence for bicycle pump manufacturer J.W.
 Friis in 1917 and became a listed property in 1988.
-The style of the building reflects the inspiration from the British Arts & Crafts movement and is one of the few single-family houses which Fisker designed.
+The style of the building reflects the inspiration from the British Arts & Crafts movement and is one of the few single-family houses which the architect Kay Fisker (1893-1965) designed.
 It is one of his main works in which he really displayed his sense of style and worth as an architect.

 The Last Great Father Figure in Danish Architecture